petkaantonov/bluebird/docs/docs/working-with-callbacks.md

  - __fulfilled__ meaning that the computation completed successfully.
  - __rejected__ meaning that the computation failed.

-Promise returning functions _should never throw_, they should return rejections instead.
+Promise returning functions _should never throw_, they should always successfully return a promise which is rejected in the case of an error.
 Throwing from a promise returning function will force you to use both a `} catch { ` _and_ a `.catch`.
 People using promisified APIs do not expect promises to throw.
 If you're not sure how async APIs work in JS - please [see this answer](http://stackoverflow.com/questions/14220321/how-to-return-the-response-from-an-asynchronous-call/16825593#16825593) first.

  * [Automatic vs. Manual conversion](#automatic-vs.-manual-conversion)
  * [Working with callback APIs using the Node convention](#working-with-callback-apis-using-the-node-convention)